 Do people do precisely what you tell them to do when & how you tell them to do it?
 Does your boss respect you and ask for your opinion?
 Do people listen attentively to you at meetings?
 Does your spouse easily agree with you?
-In other words, do you use persuasive speaking?
+In other words, are you a persuasive speaker?

 Think these things are impossible?
 They’re not.
-They’re very possible & more easily obtained than you might think.
+Being highly influential is possible & more easily obtained than you might think.

-Here’s the list of 7 things that are hindering your ability to persuade.
+Here’s the list of 7 things that you need to be a persuasive speaker: